TreeKat71/30DaysOfAirflow/day9_xcom/README.md

     ...
 ```

-Then I do a xcom pull with jinja template.
+Then do a xcom pull with jinja template.

 ```python
 t_send_email = EmailOperator(